mastodon/documentation/content/en/usage/moderation.md

     weight: 4
 ---
 ## Individual moderation

+Moderation in Mastodon is always applied locally, i.e. as seen from the particular server.
+An admin or moderator on one server cannot affect a user on another server, they can only affect the local copy on their own server.

 ### Disable login

 A Mastodon account can be disabled.
 This prevents the user from doing anything with the account, but all of the content is still there untouched.
 This limitation is reversible, the account can be re-enabled at any time.
+This limitation is only available for local users on your server.

 ### Silence